 Omega 3 fatty acids are very good fats.
 These are the kind of fats that you should be considering for your diet.
 But not many people know what Omega 3 fatty acids are, and yet they play such a vital role in our bodies.
-It is important to learn about the best Omega 3 sources, and since we can’t produce it in our bodies, we need to get it from our diet.
+It is important to learn about Omega 3 health benefits, and since we can’t produce it in our bodies, we need to get it from our diet.

 What are Omega 3 fatty acids?